 (Return to Top)

 …kids can indulge their hungry young minds in crafting dishes to help discover…the best of sustainable plant-based cuisine.

-Every moment traveling is an opportunity for young ones to absorb information about the world around us, and this Maldives ecotourism destination takes that to a new level by planting seeds to nurture sustainable values in tomorrow’s travelers.
-Embodying this forward-thinking approach, Patina’s pioneering kids center Footprints is a place where families can effectively engage in programming and exceptional facilities – each one completely powered by the array of solar panels found all across the Maldives.
-At Footprints’s Fab Lab, kids can turn recycled ocean plastic into models using 3D printing and laser cutting technology, a practice that echoes the energy-saving prefabrication techniques used in constructing the resort’s modular villas.
-In their culinary studio, kids can indulge their hungry young minds in crafting dishes to help discover the benefits of local, organic sourcing, as well as enjoy the best of sustainable plant-based cuisine.
+Every moment traveling is an opportunity for young ones to learn about the world around them.
+And this Maldives ecotourism destination takes that to a new level with its educational programming.
+The array of solar panels found all across the Maldives power their pioneering kids center Footprints.
+At Fab Lab, kids can turn recycled ocean plastic into 3D-printed models, similar to how the resort’s villas were made.
+In their culinary studio, kids can craft dishes to help discover the benefits of local, organic sourcing, as well as enjoy the best of sustainable plant-based cuisine.

-In order to help raise a new generation of ocean conservationists, families raising budding marine biologists can sign up for free diving lessons while free PADI dive certifications are also offered for local Maldivian children.
-Reflecting their firm belief in seeding opportunity and empowerment by creating a healthy, balanced, economic ecosystem, a percentage of Patina Maldives’s profits will be used to fund a range of charitable initiatives that largely focus on supporting Maldivian women and children, as well as neighboring local communities that are most heavily impacted by global climate change.
+Families raising budding marine biologists can sign up for free diving lessons.
+Patina also offers free PADI dive certifications for local Maldivian children.
+Additionally, a percentage of Patina Maldives’s profits funds a range of charitable initiatives.
+These initiatives support Maldivian women and children, as well as neighboring local communities heavily impacted by global climate change.